 What is it?

-When I attended ALT-C in September I saw a demo of Meetoo, which had only recently moved into offering to Education, a tool that allows you to engage with your audience through live polling and discussions.
+When I attended ALT-C in September I saw a demo of Vevox (formerly Meetoo), which had only recently moved into offering to Education, a tool that allows you to engage with your audience through live polling and discussions.

 How does it work?

-When you start your session your students have to enter a code to join the ‘meeting’, they can do this on the free downloadable app or the Meetoo website.
+When you start your session your students have to enter a code to join the ‘meeting’, they can do this on the free downloadable app or the Vevox website.

 Once students have joined the they can then take part in the polls/questions as well as send questions in what Meetoo call the discussion tool.
 The discussion tool is similar to a chat room, but one which can be moderated to ensure it stays on topic.
 Once the ‘meeting’ has ended you can download reports on the discussion and polling.